 By Roy Strasburger

-Roy Strasburger is the President of StrasGlobal.
-For 35 years StrasGlobal has been the choice of global oil brands, distressed assets managers, real estate lenders and private investors seeking a complete, turn-key retail management solution from the most experienced team in the industry.
+Roy Strasburger is the president of StrasGlobal.
+For 35 years StrasGlobal has been the choice of global oil brands, distressed assets managers, real estate lenders and private investors seeking a complete, turn-key retail management solution.